ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 #.
 Go back to Windows Powershell and type ``git clone`` and then click the right
    mouse button to paste the copied path.

 #.
-Press ``Enter`` to copy the files in the repository to yoour local directory.
+Press ``Enter`` to copy the files in the repository to your local directory.

 #.
-Type ``ls`` to see a list of the files now in your local directory.
+Type ``ls`` to see a list of the files now in the folder for this repository
+   in your local directory.

 .. note::
    In Anaconda Powershell, typing ``dir`` is the equivalent to typing ``ls``.

 Using GitBash to Clone a GitHub Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
-In the folder where you clone PyAnsys repositories, right-click and select
+In the directory where you want to clone PyAnsys repositories, right-click and
-   ``GitBash Here``.
+   select ``GitBash Here``.

 #.
 Type ``git clone`` followed by the address of the repo to clone.

 For example, to clone the ``pyansys-sphinx-theme`` repository, you would
-enter:
+type and enter:

 .. code::